Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 The Corticospinal Tract

-The primary purpose of the corticospinal tract is voluntary
+The primary purpose of the corticospinal tract is to maintain voluntary

 motor control of the body and limbs.
 However, connections to the somatosensory